 Where sites under consideration contain public amenity open space, these specific areas were also excluded from consideration for improvement, as their role as accessible open space needs to be retained.

-The following map identifies the list of sites that were ranked by the consultants as being of high and medium value for BNG improvements and identified as potential habitat banks.
+The following map identifies the sites that are identified as potential habitat banks.

 Figure 1 - Location of BNG habitat bank sites